sophiegillard/Calculator/readme.md

 ## Issues
 I still have issues to have a correct design in the mobile view as the flexboxes are not efficient.
+I wanted to focus on the javascript functions more than on the design.

 The history is not done.
 I would like to add a button on the left top corner to erase the history.